 • Don’t be intimidated.
 Start small, pick a short trail close to home, and go!

-• Ask other hiking enthusiasts for advice.
-They’ll love to share their passion with you!
+• Ask other hikers for advice.
+People love to share their passion!

-• Research the hike in advance and pack hiking essentials specific to the climate and type of trail.
+• Research the hike in advance and pack hiking essentials specific to the season and type of trail.

 • Keep it simple and cheap.
 Only carry the 10 hiking gear must-haves.